The Basics of Warehouse Shelving and Racking

 The Types of Pallet Racks and Warehouse Racks

-There are many different types of warehouse shelving, all with strengths depending on your needs.
+There are many different types of warehouse shelving systems, all with strengths depending on your needs.
 Here is an overview of the different types of shelving and pallet racking, and what they would be best used for.

 Selective Pallet Rack